AD/LDAP Groups (Experimental) (E20)¶

 Synchronization of groups occurs after user synchronization and results for group synchronization are available on the synchonization status table (located at the bottom of the AD/LDAP configuration page).

-After the AD/LDAP groups have been synchronized, go to System Console > Access Control > Groups to link and configure Mattermost groups.
+After the AD/LDAP groups have been synchronized, go to System Console > Access Control > Groups in prior versions or System Console > User Management > Groups in versions after 5.12 to link and configure Mattermost groups.

 The sync process does not create Mattermost groups.
 Mattermost groups are created when you “link” the AD/LDAP group as outlined in the next section Linking AD/LDAP groups to Mattermost groups.
 Existing AD/LDAP users are added to the Mattermost groups on the next synchronization and new users are added on their first login.